yuzhou-wang/yuzhou-wang.github.io/_pages/cv-backup.md

 Research experience
 ======
+* Assistant Professor, Aug 2025 - Present
+  * Zachry Department of Civil and Environmental Engineering, Texas A&M University
-* Postdoctoral Scholar, Jul 2023 - Present
+* Postdoctoral Scholar, Jul 2023 - Jul 2025
   * Department of Civil and Environmental Engineering, University of California, Berkeley
     * Developed a data-driven high-resolution (1 km) and computational-efficient air quality modeling, based on 200 TB raw data, to connect emissions to ambient air pollution concentrations (digital twin).
     * Implemented the distributed computing of air quality models using Kubernetes on Google Cloud Platform.